David McGill (bowls)

-David McGill (1947-2022) was a Scottish international lawn and indoor bowler and commentator.
+David McGill (1947 – 21 January 2022) was a Scottish international lawn and indoor bowler and commentator.

 Bowls career

 World Championship

 McGill won a silver medal in the triples with John Summers and Willie McQueen and two bronze medals in the singles and team event (Leonard Trophy) at the 1980 World Outdoor Bowls Championship in Melbourne.

 Commonwealth Games

 In 1978 MGill represented Scotland in the singles at the Commonwealth Games.

 National

-McGill was the 1976 national champion and subsequently won the singles at the British Isles Bowls Championships in 1977.
+McGill was a member of the Sighthill Bowls Club and was the 1976 national champion and subsequently won the singles at the British Isles Bowls Championships in 1977.

 Commentating

 He was an architect by trade and has also commentated for the BBC in televised bowls competitions.